vishwaskn-1/CodeAlpha_LanguageTranslationTool/README.md

-# CodeAlpha_LanguageTranslationTool
+# 🌍 CodeAlpha_LanguageTranslationTool

 A language translation tool using Streamlit and Googletrans.
-# 🌍 CodeAlpha_LanguageTranslationTool

 This project is part of the CodeAlpha AI Internship.

 ## 📌 Description